Alice McNamara

-Alice McNamara (born 22 February 1986) is an Australian former representative lightweight rower.
+Dr. Alice McNamara (born 22 February 1986) is an Australian sports physician and former representative lightweight rower.
 She was a national champion and a back-to-back world champion in 2007 and 2008.
 She represented Australia at nine successive World Rowing Championships in lightweight sculling events.

 Club and state rowing

 McNamara's senior rowing was done from the Melbourne University Ladies Boat Club.

 From 2006 to 2017 on twelve successive occasions, she rowed in Victorian state representative crews contesting the Victoria Cup in the women's lightweight quad scull at the Interstate Regatta within the Australian Rowing Championships.
 She stroked those crews on six occasions including to their victory in 2006.